sveinse/de0-nano-soc/readme.md

 To clean an project directory use `make scrub`.
 Note that the cleaning is quite aggressive on unknown files, so be careful to not have other files in the project tree.
-The `Makefile` has a `FILES_KEEP=` setting close to protect files from being scrubbed.
+The `Makefile` has a `FILES_KEEP=` setting close to protect files from being scrubbed. `make scrub_test` can be used to show which files would be deleted by `make scrub`.

 ## Overview